Action-guided generation of 3D functionality segmentation data: Method

 \subsection{Layout optimization}

-To translate the layout description (\layoutdescr), generated in \S\ref{sec:retrieval}, into actual object placement, we adapt the approach from Holodeck~\cite{yang2024holodeck}.
-First, we provide an LLM with a fixed set of constraints about object arrangement, and ask it to translate \layoutdescr into a set of clauses that use these constraints.
-Constraints can be absolute when they define the position of an object with respect to the room (\eg{}, \textit{table <central>} indicates that the ``\textit{table}'' asset is positioned in the center of the room), and relative when they define the position of an object relative to another object (\eg{}, \textit{nightstand bed <left-of>} means that the ``\textit{nightstand}'' asset is on the left of the bed).
-Holodeck considers these constraints generated based on common-sense knowledge, assuming that the LLM can retrieve information about the common arrangement of furniture in a room.
-This is reasonable if the objective is to provide a realistic room layout, but this approach alone fails when a specific layout is requested.
-Unlike Holodeck, we instruct the LLM to closely follow the object arrangement described in \layoutdescr, while we let the LLM follow common-sense instructions for all the other objects.
-This ensures both consistency with the task description and variability in the layout, which is a key characteristic of effective synthetic training data~\cite{zhang2025thyme,maini2025beyondweb}.
-In Holodeck~\cite{yang2024holodeck}, each constraint is treated as a soft constraint, i.e., it can be dropped to provide an additional solution.
-Differently, in \ourmethod, we require a layout that strictly follows the provided prompt to ensure consistency with \descr, and therefore we treat all constraints as hard constraints.
+To translate the layout description (\layoutdescr), generated in \S~\ref{sec:retrieval}, into actual object placement, we adopt the approach from Holodeck~\cite{yang2024holodeck}.
+First, we provide an LLM with a fixed set of constraints on object arrangement and ask it to translate \layoutdescr into a set of clauses that use these constraints.
+Constraints can be absolute when they define the position of an object with respect to the room (\eg, \textit{table <central>} indicates that the ``\textit{table}'' asset is positioned in the center of the room), or relative when they define the position of an object relative to another object (\eg, \textit{nightstand bed <left-of>} means that the ``\textit{nightstand}'' asset is on the left of the bed).
+We apply Depth-First Search (DFS) algorithm~\cite{yang2024holodeck} to generate the possible solutions and return those that respect all constraints.
+From the solutions, a random one is chosen to act as final layout.

-To obtain the final layout, we use an algorithm based on Depth-First-Search (DFS) to generate the possible solutions and return those that respect all the constraints.
-The DFS iteratively chooses one constraint on one object and finds a placement that satisfies it, and continues until a solution is found or a time limit is met.
-We run DFS twice: the first pass places all objects strictly required by the layout description, using hard constraints.
-The second pass places additional objects with soft constraints to ensure more variability.